Neko 1.99.1

 Using statistics

-Statistics are enable in the the case file as a simcomp with the added argument avg_direction, set_of_stats, and start_time:
+Statistics are enabled in the case file as a simcomp with the added argument avg_direction, set_of_stats, and start_time:

 Name Description Admissible values Default value